 What’s pulled pork?

-Choosing a meat type for pulled pork
+Choosing a cut of meat

 Therefore, it is best to choose a cut of meat that comes from a part of the pig that had to work hard during its life.
 A good example of this is neck meat.
 In order for the pig to move its neck, move its head up and down, left to right, etc. the neck muscles had to work hard.

 Why making pulled pork takes time

-That said, if you don’t cook the connective tissue properly, it will be tough and rubbery.
+If you don’t cook the connective tissue properly, it will be tough and rubbery.
 The connective tissue has to break down and literally melt away in the meat.
 This takes time. but when it’s done, the meat should fall apart by itself.

-A pulled pork recipe
+Making pulled pork

 - 40g brown sugar

 - 2 tsp garlic powder